✓ Updated April 2026

 Bicycle (Road or Touring)

-For the truly adventurous and fit, cycling the Blue Ridge Parkway offers an unparalleled intimate experience with the landscape.
-It's a challenging but rewarding way to see the mountains.
+For the adventurous and fit, cycling the Parkway offers an intimate connection with the landscape.
+You'll experience the climbs and descents firsthand, with stunning vistas around every bend.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.